vinayprabhu/BurningMan2019/README.md

 # BurningMan2019
 My code for chip and terra for burning-man 2019
+This year ..

-## 1: AIY for the vidual component
+## 1: AIY for the visual component

 ## 2: Plain old Pi-3 for audio part